OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 isAdmin=True
 ```

-As a simple example, a certain API might not verify the users' identity or role before granting access to a resource.

-#### Tampering with Client-Side Tokens
+Traditionally, the default recommendation by security experts was to simply use session-based authentication and maintain session data only on the server-side.
+This would automatically prevent any form of tampering with the sessions state, as only the opaque session ID is visible to the client.
+However, even though session-based authentication is still a valid option for mobile apps, scaling considerations have made stateless variants increasingly popular.

+The whole point of stateless authentication is *not* to have any session state on the server (therefore decreasing load on the backend).
+Instead, state is stored in client-side tokens and transmitted with every request.
+In that case, seeing client-side parameters such as <code>isAdmin</code> is a perfectly normal thing.
+Cryptographic signatures are added to prevent the client from tampering with the state.
+Of course, where there's potential for things to go wrong, they usually do, and popular implementations of stateless authentication have [suffered from vulnerabilities](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/).

+In the following sections, we will discuss testing methods for session-based and stateless authentication, as well as best practices for various aspects of authentication.

 ### Verifying that Appropriate Authentication is in Place

 #### Overview

-There is no one-size-fits-all when it comes to authentication.
-The appropriate type(s) of authentication must be chosen based on the sensitivity of the data the app processes.
+There is no one-size-fits-all when it comes to authentication, so the first thing you should be concerned about is whether the type(s) of authentication used are appropriate for the particular app.
 In general, authentication can be implemented based one or more of the following:

 - Something the user knows (password, PIN, pattern, ...)
 - Something the user has (SIM card, one-time password generator, or hardware token)
 - A biometric property of the user (fingerprint, retina, voice)

-#### Static Analysis

-For a static analysis of the authentication logic you need access to the source code of the backend service.
-Inspect the client-side and server-side source code to verify that appropriate types of authentication are used.
+Mobile apps combine one or more authentication mechanisms based on the sensitivity of the functions or resources accessed.

 Consider industry best practices in your review.
 For apps that have user login, but aren't considered highly sensitive (say, a social app), username/password authentication (combined with a reasonable password policy) is sufficient.
 For example, this form of authentication is used by most social apps.